 - They establish a culture of calling out obstacles to growth—those steps/people who seem to inappropriately slow response times and burden the sales process

 - They compensate salespeople for growth, not just for flat revenue/sales

 - They exit salespeople who continuously can’t grow the size and contribution of their customer portfolio

 Many of the B2B companies we studied discovered that between 33%-50% of the people in their commercial organization lacked the skill and/or will to effectively execute their role.
 When you pause to think about that, it’s pretty alarming.

-- Changes in the way talent in the commercial organization is sourced, evaluated, offered, cultivated, onboarded, made successful and retained.
-This is a full lifecycle approach which is required to sustain improvements in talent and performance.
+- Changes in the way talent in the commercial organization is sourced, evaluated, offered, cultivated, onboarded, made successful, and retained.
+This is a full lifecycle approach that is required to sustain improvements in talent and performance.

 6. Demand Stronger Contributions From Marketing

 Most B2B marketing organizations are weak because they aren’t answering the key strategic questions for the business.
 30% of the high-performing companies have exited their CMO